redthing1/moonjs/docs/view.md

 The view driver is a driver that handles visual output using the DOM in a browser.
 It uses a virtual DOM under the hood to ensure fast updates, and it works by replacing the old view with a new one.

+In this fork, the browser bundle exposes:

+* `Moon.view.components` — a set of HTML tag functions that the view language compiles down to.
+* `Moon.view.mount(element)` — a helper that binds the view system to a root DOM node.
+* `Moon.m.view` — the "view driver" that accepts new views when you assign to it.

+The rest of this page describes the original driver APIs (`Moon.view.driver`, `Moon.view.m`, `Moon.use`, `Moon.run`) which still explain how views are structured and compiled.
+For a browser-only walkthrough of `Moon.view.mount`, `Moon.m.view`, JSX-like syntax, and dev strictness, see [Browser](/browser).

 ## Configuration

 The `Moon.view.driver` is a function that takes a root element where views will be mounted.
 This can be a query selector or a direct reference to a DOM element.
 The view driver will replace this element with the view structure you provide.